rvanguita/bank_customer_churn/README.md

 ### Repository Layout

-The file main.ipynb presents all the code and other analyses performed on the data.
-In the assets/img folder, you can find all the images used in this document.
-In the data/ folder, you will find the zip file with the original data and the six CSV files representing the turbines.
+The file __main.ipynb__ presents all the code and other analyses performed on the data.
+In the __assets/img__ folder, you can find all the images used in this document.
+In the __data/__ folder, you will find the zip file with the original data and the six CSV files representing the turbines.
+The __requirements.txt__ file is where all the libraries used in this project are listed

 ## [Data Set](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn)

 The dataset was obtained from Kaggle, where a variety of information about it is available, including descriptions of the meaning of each column and the types of data we might encounter, such as categorical, numerical, and so on.
-This information can be found in the main.ipynb file, right at the beginning of the document.
+This information can be found in the __main.ipynb__ file, right at the beginning of the document.
 I will not include this information here in the README.md to avoid cluttering the content.

 ## Methodology and Results